TheGamedev3/Camp_Capstone_Project/PlanningPhase/step7_initializing.md

 npm i -D @playwright/test@latest npx playwright test --init # creates the config file

+npm i -D concurrently wait-on cross-env # for a special playwright command to start the server and tester concurrently

 # to run all tests
 npx playwright test